Automattic/host-partner-documentation/jetpack/plan-provisioning-direct-api.md

 - __success__:       (bool) Was the operation successful?.
 - __auth_required__: (bool) Does the user need to authorize the connection on WordPress.com to finish provisioning?
 - __next_url__:      (string) When `auth_required` is true, the URL to redirect the user to in order to finish authorization.

+If SSH parameters have been passed, these extra fields will be present in the response:

+- __ssh_set__:       (bool) Weather the SSH credentials have been saved or not.
+- __ssh_error__:     (string) Empty if save was successful, otherwise contains the error message.

 #### Errored response